 I work in the Centre for Kent History and Heritage where I organise public engagement activities, such as the Medieval Canterbury Weekend, and write the weekly blog for the Centre.
 I am also an associate lecturer at the University of Kent in the postgraduate Centre for Medieval and Early Modern Studies.
 Previously, I was a Research Fellow at the University of Huddersfield in the Faculty of Humanities where I worked on the Leverhulme-funded 'Great Book of Anne Clifford' project.
 I have worked as the documentary researcher on three English Heritage-funded projects relating to the Cinque Ports and hinterlands of Sandwich and Lydd.

 My main research interests focus on medieval and early Tudor urban society, especially the period c.1350 to c.1550.
-Using microhistory and theoretical approaches from social anthropology and historical geography, I have undertaken a wide variety of thematic investigations relating to those below the elite from social and cultural perpectives.
+Using microhistory and theoretical approaches from social anthropology and historical geography, I have undertaken a wide variety of thematic investigations relating to those below the elite.
 These studies have involved research into areas such as material culture, pragmatic literacy and affective piety employing the exceptionally rich archival sources for Canterbury and the Cinque Ports.
 I have also undertaken studies of medieval peasant society and the agrarian strategies of the great monastic landlords.

 Research and knowledge exchange